sinucep/kOS-Computer/Doc/KSP-BASIC.md

 MESSAGESEC  ready
 ```

-Note the double space: one soace is the searator, the other is parte of the command sent to the second processor
+Note the double space: one space is the searator, the other is parte of the command sent to the second processor.

 ### PRINT
 Wrapping of the Kerboscript _PRINT_.
 It has his own cursor location system (indipendent from kOSPropMonitor's one).